The mysterious and rarely seen Butcher’s Broom, “Ruscus aculeatus,” is a low-growing permanent shrub.

-The small red berries are directly attached to the leaves by a short stem, making it a very bizarre-looking plant.
-Butcher’s Broom belongs to the Liliaceae family and has a maximum height of 60 cm to 90 cm.
+The plant has an unusual appearance because of the tiny red berries that are carried on a short stalk that grows on the leaves.
+Butcher’s Broom belongs to the Liliaceae” family and has a maximum height of 60 cm to 90 cm.
 Therefore, the Butcher’s Broom is not breaking any rules of the plant kingdom.
 Because what appears to be leaves are really modified stems called “cladodes”.
 They have been compressed to not only look like leaves but serve their function as well.

 Butcher’s Broom is extensively distributed, from Iran to the Mediterranean and the southern United States.
 Butcher’s Broom has a long history of use in herbal medicine traditions as a diuretic and blood vessel toner.
 They have also been used for over two thousand years as laxatives and diuretics.
 It is also used to cure various ailments such as hemorrhoids, varicose veins, itching, deobstruent, aperient, and swelling.

 The plant’s young shoots are also eaten, like those of asparagus.
-The stiff twigs were once bundled together and used by butchers to keep their cutting boards clean.
+Butchers used to bundle the stiff twigs together and use them to wipe their cutting boards.
 Its public English name is Butcher’s Broom.
 It is also recognized by other names such as “Knee Holly”, because of its knee height, “Jew’s Myrtle”, for its use during the Feast of Tabernacles, “Sweet Broom” and “Pettigree”, although its meaning is not clear.

 Furthermore, “Butcher’s Broom” is very hardy, thriving in almost any soil or situation.
 The tree is frequently planted in shrubberies or at the edges of woods because it remains green after the deciduous trees have shed their leaves.
 Moreover, extracts of butcher’s broom have been used throughout the ages.
 But the medicinal use of this plant did not become common until the last century.